 The two have, however, did an advertisement together.
 Gerd is on record saying he was an admirer of Thomas’s talents.

-The Dutchman picked him in every single game during the 2009-2010 season including the Champions League final against Inter Milan which the Baverians lost.
-Muller owes a lot to Van Gaal and was saddened to see him leave Bayern, calling him a ‘great coach’.
+The Dutchman picked him in every single game during the 2009-2010 season, including the Champions League final against Inter Milan, which the Bavarians lost.

 Müller was given his senior debut by Jürgen Klinsmann in 2008, but it was under Klinsmann’s successor Louis van Gaal that his career really moved into the fast track.

 The Dutchman picked him for every single league game in the 2009/10 season, as well as the UEFA Champions League final, which Bayern lost to Inter Milan.